MartinVerges/womolin-gaslevel/README.md

 ### Upload prebuild file

 Here is a example command to upload it.
-Unfortunately this is not simple, if you know a better way, let me know!
 ```
 /usr/bin/python3 /path/to/esptool.py" --chip esp32 --port "/dev/ttyUSB0" --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_size detect 3211264 ./littlefs.bin
 ```